 The trick with pickling is to create an environment that is inhospitable to harmful bacteria while preserving the integrity of the vegetables.
 The 1:1 ratio of vinegar to water keeps my vegetables crisp in the fridge, but is also acidic enough that they can be canned safely if I choose to.
 And don’t let a fear of canning slow you down: instead, try making refrigerator pickles—no canning required!
 (Of course, should you like to can them so they last longer, you can.)

 Now that I’ve officially become a pickling fanatic, I won’t waste a thing.
 Pickled tomatillos make a great topping for tacos.
-Hot pickled peppers are a zesty-spicy accompaniment to grilled meat, such as Hillshire Farm® Smoked Sausage.
+Hot pickled peppers are a zesty-spicy accompaniment to grilled meat.
 Chopped pickled green beans and carrots are delicious in salads, and the iconic bread-and-butter pickle is the perfect addition to a sandwich.
 And don’t forget your fellow pickle fans—a homemade jar of pickles makes a great hostess gift.

 So grab some veggies, vinegar, a few spices, and get pickling!

 1. Water: Most water is suitable for pickling, but hard water may interfere with the pickling process and discolor the vegetables over time.
 Use purified water if you’re in doubt.

 2. Vinegar: You can experiment with different vinegars for pickles that you’re storing in the refrigerator.
 But if you plan on canning them, use vinegars that are at least 5% acetic acid.
 The percentage is often listed on the label.
 As long as there is an equal amount of vinegar and water in the brine, you can add or subtract ingredients like salt or sugar to suit your tastes.
 But be aware that if there is more water than vinegar in the brine, it may not be suitable for canning.